Ria Formosa Natural Park: An Oasis of Biodiversity in the Algarve

 What would be better than kayaking if the company desires a more enclosed expedition?
 Cycling is good for the body and allows one to quickly discover the Park's calm waters by renting a kayak.
 Navigating the tranquil waters of the channels is also an excellent opportunity to see the inhabitants of the tropical sea, including the starred sea horses of the National Park and numerous bird broods.

-Thus, whether a person opts to join a group, which includes a guide and isolation in a kayak, travel Formosa will help them explore the Park's area and the species inhabiting it in the closest and personal way possible.
+Thus, whether a person opts to join a group, which includes a guide and isolation in a kayak, travel to Formosa will help them explore the Park's area and the species inhabiting it in the closest and personal way possible.

 Hiking and Cycling in Ria Formosa Natural Park